Cat Litter Box Basics

 - The number of boxes is determined by the number of cats in the household.
 Feline behaviorists generally recommend the number of boxes be equal to the number of cats plus one, e.g., two cats should have three litter boxes.
 If aggression between cats begins to manifest around the litter box and elimination, try adding an additional box in a new location.
 Often, this will defuse the problem.

-- Signs that a Cat may Dislike its Litter – Cats don’t speak, but if a cat is dissatisfied with his litter, he has ways to make himself understood.
-A cat may use any of the following behaviors to express his displeasure:
+- Signs that a Cat may Dislike its Litter - Cats don't speak, but if a cat is dissatisfied with his litter, he has ways to make himself understood.
+Your cat may use any of the following behaviors to express his displeasure:

 - Meowing when approaching the box.